alejgo06/azureMLEngineerUdacity/Capstone Project - Azure Machine Learning Engineer/README.md

 ![Screenshot](automl/Captura53.png)

-This HTTP request will send the data to the endpoint (this inference code) and recibe the response from this endpoint.
+This HTTP request will send the data to the endpoint (this inference code) and get the response from this endpoint.
 Then the endpoint (the score.py script) recibe the data, load the model a make a prediction.
 This prediction is sent back to the first machine.
 This response is the predicted price of a ticket with these characteristics.
 In this case: 73.19 euros.

-we can see that this HTTP has been sent because we can see the logs and it registers a post-petition at 9:49 the same hour that you can see in the previous script that show the time after retrieve the requests.
+we can see that this HTTP has been sent because we can see the logs and it registers a post-petition at 9:49 the same time that you can see in the previous script that shows the time after retrieving the requests.

 ![Screenshot](automl/Captura54.png)